 A continuation of our discussion of increased SNAP enrolment.
 Shelly explained how Harvesters is working to break down barriers to enrollment and dealing with misinformation.
 Eligibility is based on income and assets (130% of poverty level) which is about $31,000 for a family of four with no assets.

-Need for staff to help clients navigate the enrolment process.
-Brochures are available throughout community.
+Need for staff to help clients navigate the enrollment process.
+Brochures are available throughout the community.

 Downtown Grocery Options